fpoirotte/fpoirotte.github.io/src/blog/PHPFarm Episode 1 - Getting started.rst

 *   Benchmarking

-    PHPFarm can be useful if you're looking for a quick way to set up a benchmarking platform (eg. for performance comparison of some PHP code across various PHP versions.)
+    PHPFarm can be useful if you're looking for a quick way to set up a benchmark platform (eg. for performance comparison of some PHP code across various PHP versions.)